Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Restrictions

-Drones permitted at: Rodeo grounds facility (when not in use) and Staging area of Prospector Park (desert area behind park only).
+Permitted at rodeo grounds facility (when not in use) and Prospector Park staging area (desert area behind park only, not the park itself).

 View source